Analysis by DMA (Dynamic Mechanical Analysis) in the laboratory

 What is DMA analysis?

-DMA analysis is a technique used to characterise the mechanical and viscoelastic properties of materials as a function of latemperature, frequency and strain amplitude.
+DMA analysis is a technique used to characterise the mechanical and viscoelastic properties of materials, particularly polymers, as a function of temperature, frequency and amplitude of deformation.

 With this technique, the sample is subjected to periodic stress using different deformation modes (tension, shear, compression).
 The modulus is then measured as a function of temperature or time.
 This provides valuable information about the phase transitions of materials.